Bert Wilcut: Career

 In 1928, Bert Wilcut received a congressional appointment as a military aviation cadet, and learned to fly at Brooks Field in San Antonio, Texas in a Consolidated PT-1 aircraft.
 He graduated two classes after Charles Lindbergh.
 One of Wilcut's flight instructors was Claire Lee Chennault.

-In 1934, Wilcut started to sell used cars on a downtown, Broadway Street location in San Antonio, Texas.
+In 1934, Wilcut sold used cars on a downtown, Broadway Street location in San Antonio, Texas.

-In 1939, with the help of Thurman Berret, Wilcut started to develop land near Gillespie Boulevard and Palo Alto Road (in San Antonio, Texas) into an plane factory for the National Aircraft corporation.
-He also wanted to operate this flying field to include a flying school on this site.
-His operation was called "Wilcut Aeronautics" He plane to provide airplane storage, repair and maintenance facilities, along with dealership for new and used planes.
+In 1939, with the help of Thurman Berret, Wilcut developed land near Gillespie Boulevard and Palo Alto Road (in San Antonio, Texas) into a plane factory for the National Aircraft Corporation.
+He also operated this flying field to include a flying school on this site.
+His operation was called "Wilcut Aeronautics."
+He provided airplane storages, repairs and maintenance facilities, along with a dealership for new and used planes.
 This airport would later become known as Bexar County Airport.

-The year after, in July, 1940, Wilcut earned his civilian pilot's license from Royal A. Woodchick, operator of Chuck's Flying Service.
+The year after, in July 1940, Wilcut earned his civilian pilot's license from Royal A. Woodchick, operator of Chuck's Flying Service.

 In 1941, Wilcut and his Wilcut Aeronautics had to be abandoned because he was assigned to Randolph Field for U.S. Army Air Corps Flight Instructor training.